Kofen/PoE_Ethernet_GPIB_Adapter/SW/protocols/protocols.md

 * Termination Character Seen
 * EOI Set

 On large replies, the latter is False.
-In that case, a new DEVICE_READ is issued by the client, and the server will return the next chunk of data, etc.
+In that case, a new DEVICE_READ must be issued by the client, and the server will return the next chunk of data, etc.
 The data itself is considered opaque: if a large list of values is returned, any separators in the list are not aligned with the chunks.